duccioa/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Question2 - Graph2](figure/Question2 - Graph2-1.png)

-The maximum average number of steps is
+The maximum average number of steps is:

 ```r
 max(summary2$steps)